• Skip to primary navigation

 • Using a very sharp knife, carefully cut the partially-frozen venison into thin slices.

 • Once the meat is sliced, let it come up in temperature slightly, we don’t want to cook frozen meat!
-I like to leave the meat out to rest while I preheat my pellet grill.
+I like to leave the meat out to rest while I preheat my pans.

 Making a Venison Philly Cheesesteak